WiIIson/EMGFlow-Python-Package/docs/03 Processing Pipeline.md

 `sampling_rate` refers to the sampling rate of the data.
 The function will assume that each signal, and each column, is using the same sampling rate.

-For more information about further customizations and specifications that can be made to `PlotSpectrum()`, see [[07 PlotSignals Documentation]]
+For more information about further customizations and specifications that can be made to `PlotSpectrum()`, see [PlotSignals documentation](./07%20PlotSignals%20Documentation.md).

 ### `PlotCompareSignals()`

 `PlotCompareSignals()` compares plots of signals for two different stages of processing.